Dangerous (horse): Assessment

 Some commentators acknowledged that Dangerous was the best horse on the day at Epsom and might have gone to greater success if he had stayed sound.
 He was described elsewhere as "one of the worst Derby winners" and it was rumoured that many of the more fancied horses had been "made safe"– prevented from winning by either bribery, drugs or deliberate injury.

 Stud career

 Dangerous began his stud career in England in 1834.
 A year later he was sold to representatives of the French government and exported to France, but made no mark as a sire.
 He was sold in 1846 and disappears from the French breeding records.

 Pedigree

+Dangerous is inbred 4S x 5D x 5D to the stallion Highflyer, meaning that he appears fourth generation once on the sire side of his pedigree and fifth generation twice (via Highflyer mare (1780) and Spadille)^ on the dam side of his pedigree.

+Dangerous is inbred 4S x 5S to the stallion Eclipse, meaning that he appears fourth generation and fifth generation (via Mercury) on the sire side of his pedigree.

+Dangerous is inbred 5S x 4D to the stallion Woodpecker, meaning that he appears fifth generation (Via Woodpecker mare)^ on the sire side of his pedigree and fourth generation on the dam side of his pedigree.